surenkajan/fsm-generator/README.md

 ```

 ### Implementation of Mod-Five FA using the automated way to generate the 5-tuples
+5-tuples were generated automatically by this library by passing the value (5)
+(Refer examples/mod5.py for more details)
 ```python
     fa = ModFiveFA()
     input1 = "10111"  # 23 in decimal -> 23 % 5 = 3